Lapin0t/grothendieck-cern/README.md

 done in laboratories by certain highly regarded individuals to the exclusion of the vast majority of the population.
-It would be done in the fields, in the gardens, at the bedside of the sick, by all those who take part in production in society, that is, the satisfaction of our real needs---in other words, by everyone.
+It would be done in the fields, in the gardens, at the bedside of the sick, by all those who take part in production in society, that is, the satisfaction of our real needs—in other words, by everyone.

 So science truly becomes everyone's science.
 For the *New Alchemists*, this